 Aesthetic: Susceptible to warping and/or dry rotting in harsh NY weather

-You can’t understate the durability and longevity of vinyl fencing, especially when it’s professionally installed by one of our experienced contractors.
+When it’s professionally installed by one of our experienced vinyl fence contractors, you can’t understate the durability and longevity of vinyl fencing.
 Schedule a FREE estimate with New York’s top exterior remodeling experts at Unified Home Remodeling to decide which fence material is best for you by visiting www.unifiedhomeremodeling.com or calling 888-631-2131.